xpouyat/MK.IO/README.md

 // create output asset
 var outputAsset = client.Assets.CreateOrUpdate("outputasset-012", "asset-outputasset-012", config["StorageName"], "output asset for job");
-// create a job with the output asset created and with an asset as a source var newJob = client.Jobs.Create( MKIOClient.GenerateUniqueName("job"), "simpletransform", new JobProperties
+// create a job with the output asset created and with an asset as a source var newJob = client.Jobs.Create("simpletransform", MKIOClient.GenerateUniqueName("job"), new JobProperties
     {
         Description = "My job",
         Priority = "Normal",